On highly regular strongly regular graphs: Graph types and regularity conditions

-``(3)$\Rightarrow$(1):'' $k$-isoregularity of $\Gamma$ follows immediately from the $(k,k+1)$-regularity. \end{proof}
+``(3)$\Rightarrow$(1):'' $\kk$-isoregularity of $\Gamma$ follows immediately from the $(\kk,\kk+1)$-regularity. \end{proof}

-S.~Reichard in \cite{Reich00} characterized, when a $k$-isoregular graph satisfies the $t$-vertex condition: \begin{theorem}[S.~Reichard \cite{Reich00}] Let $\Gamma$ be a $k$-isoregular graph that satisfies the $(t-1)$-vertex condition for $t>3$.
-Then, in order to verify the $t$-vertex condition it suffices to test the $\mathbb{T}$-regularity for graph-types $\mathbb{T}=(\Delta_1,\Delta_2,\iota)$ of order $(2,y)$ with $y\le t$ with the property that all vertices of $\Delta_2$ that are not in the image of $\iota$ have valency $\ge k+1$. \end{theorem} The following proposition generalizes Theorem~\ref{Rei00}: \begin{proposition} Let $\Gamma$ an $(m,t)$-regular graph.
-Let $\mathcal{M}$ be a set of graph-types and suppose that $\Gamma$ is $\bbT$-regular, for all $\bbT\in \cM$.
-Then, in order to verify the $(m,t+1)$-regularity of $\Gamma$ it suffices to test the $\mathbb{T}$-regularity for graph-types of order $(m,l)$ with $l\le t+1$ that are $\bbT$-irreducible for all $\bbT\in\cM$. \end{proposition} \begin{proof} Let $P$ be a transversal of the isomorphism classes of graph-types of order $(m,l)$ for all $l\le t+1$.
+The following criterion by S.~Reichard characterizes, when a $\kk$-isoregular graph with the $(t-1)$-vertex condition satisfies the $t$-vertex condition: \begin{theorem}[{\cite[Theorem 3]{Reich00}}] Let $\Gamma$ be a $\kk$-isoregular graph that satisfies the $(t-1)$-vertex condition for $t>3$.
+Then, in order to verify the $t$-vertex condition, it suffices to test the $\mathbb{T}$-regularity for graph types $\mathbb{T}=(\Delta,\iota,\Theta)$ of order $(2,t)$ with the property that all vertices of $\Theta$ that are not in the image of $\iota$ have valency $\ge \kk+1$. \end{theorem} Our next goal is to generalize this result: \begin{proposition} Let $\Gamma$ be an $(m,t)$-regular graph.
+Let $\mathcal{M}$ be a set of graph types and suppose that $\Gamma$ is $\bbT$-regular, for all $\bbT\in \cM$.
+Then, in order to verify the $(m,t+1)$-regularity of $\Gamma$ it suffices to test the $\mathbb{T}$-regularity for graph types of order $(m,t+1)$ that are $\widehat\bbT$-irreducible for all $\widehat\bbT\in\cM$. \end{proposition} \begin{proof} Let $P$ be a transversal of the isomorphism classes of graph types of order $(m,t+1)$.
 Then, by Lemma~\ref{fingraphtypes}, $(P,\preceq)$ is a finite poset.
-Moreover, whenever $\bbT\in P$ and $\bbT'\preceq\bbT$, then $\bbT'$ is isomorphic to an element of $P$.
+Moreover, whenever $\bbT\in P$ and $\bbT'\preceq\bbT$ is a graph type of order $(m,t+1)$, then $\bbT'$ is isomorphic to an element of $P$.